janat08/socialNetwork/README.md

 undone:
-test images (images are bound during upload saved under user field) images on create event instances wont edit background on walls ticket insert just takes all info add times at ticket buy page images on ticket page and browse events
+geolocation search
+add username and email fields to findFriends page submit with images wont work on createevent images on create event test that images are limited to 10, frontcover exists check frontCover on browseEvents, make sure that the link is also duplicated remove old instances and tickets unbought

 backlog
-billing for google project
-geolocation turned off

-backlog
-background images on users walls frontCover selector needs testing test that qr works add username and email fields to findFriends page calendar won't render events immidiately remove old instances and tickets unbought
+wall background doesn't save on form billing for google project geolocation turned off background on walls background images on users walls make tickets go through email, and delete images after instance is over syncedCron wont work

 done:
 fixed the forms, everything else seems to be working (I logged in with account that had nothing, so assumed nothing works)